Wayside School Gets a Little Stranger: Plot

 The class waits for Mr. Gorf arrive; they remain on their best behavior, as they fear that Mr. Gorf is the husband of their harsh former teacher, Mrs. Gorf.
-Alerted by Myron, they realize that he hasn't arrived, and figure that he must be hiding, so they resume work as normal.
+Alerted by Myron, they realize that he has not arrived, and figure that he must be hiding, so they resume work as normal.
 Myron, however, cracks under the pressure.
 Using the freedom he obtained in the last book, he jumps on various desks, then onto the teacher's desk.
-The other students worry about his misbehavior, but he assures Mr. Gorf isn't there, only to find him in the closet.
+The other students worry about his misbehavior, but he assures Mr. Gorf is not there, only to find him in the closet.